Aditya-Poddar/python-layers/README.md

 # Pandas Lambda Function Layers for Python 3.10 Version

-## Easy method : Dowload the python.zip file from the repo and upload in lambda function.
+## Easy method : Dowload the <a href="https://github.com/Aditya-Poddar/python-layers/blob/main/Pandas/python.zip">Python.Zip</a> file from the repo and upload in lambda function.

 # Steps to create a your own custom pandas layer: